gongqilin/API/api_rate_limits/README.md

 {
     "message": "Too Many Requests",
     "errors": [
-        "You have exceeded your daily limit"
-    ],
+        "You had too many requests today, the rate limit ceiling per day is 1000" ],
     "status": 429
 }

 ```

-Please not, that any requests that will return an error response will not reduce the daily limit threshold.
+Please note that any request returned with http code(status) 401 or 429 will not reduce the daily limit threshold.

 #### 2. X-Rate Limit